Mutthanna

 Mutthanna is a 1994 Indian Kannada-language action drama film directed by M. S. Rajashekar and produced by L. Somanna Gowda.
-The movie stars Supriya, Shashi Kumar, and Shiva Rajkumar, playing two characters, in the leading roles.
+The movie stars Shiva Rajkumar in dual roles for the first time in his career alongside Supriya and Shashi Kumar in the leading roles.

 The film is a remake of Manmohan Desai's Hindi film Sachaa Jhutha (1970).
 Shiva Rajkumar's eldest daughter made her only on-screen appearance in the movie, credited as Baby Nirupama Shiva Rajkumar.
 The film was re-released in digital format with 2K resolution & 7.1 surround sound in October 2017.
-Shivarajkumar had revealed that the movie was backed by Vijaykanth's Rowther Films.
+Shivarajkumar had revealed that the movie was backed by Rowther Films.

 Plot

 Mutthananna is a village simpleton, a good musician, and a poor orphan who lives with his physically impaired sister, Bhavani.
 Kiran Kumar, a.k.a.
 Diamond Kiran, is Mutthu's lookalike.
 He is a billionaire wanted for theft and diamond smuggling.
 Mutthu meets Kiran Kumar in the city and is shocked to see the similarity.
 Kiran convinces Mutthu to stay with him, pretending he is his twin brother.
 After some time, Kiran reveals to Mutthu that he is a cancer patient and requires help for his business.
 Mutthu accepts this offer without being aware of Kiran's past.
 When Mutthu discovers the truth, Kiran threatens him by torturing Bhavani.